microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaTrustFrameworkPolicy.md

 ## Description

 This `Remove-EntraBetaTrustFrameworkPolicy` cmdlet is used to delete a trust framework policy in the Microsoft Entra ID.
 The trust framework policy is permanently deleted.
-Specify `Id` parameter to delete a trust framework policy.
+Specify `-Id` parameter to delete a trust framework policy.

 ## Examples